unoplatform/uno/doc/articles/features/using-skia-hosting-native-controls.md

 The current implementation does not support the following features:
 - Opacity changes to the `ContentControl` are not reflected to the native control
 - Visibility changes are reflected to the native control.
-For the native control to disapear, you will need to set the `Content` to `null`, or remove any of the parents from the visual tree. `x:Load` can also be used to acheive this behavior.
+For the native control to disappear, you will need to set the `Content` to `null`, or remove any of the parents from the visual tree. `x:Load` can also be used to achieve this behavior.